ianmihura/biwak-hack/README.md

 The `BossExecutor` class orchestrates the execution of tasks using various executors, such as SQL and API calls.
 For now we are only implementing `HarmonicClient` and `OpenAIClient` to generate and execute steps based on user queries.
 This class is particularly useful for handling workflows that involve stepwise execution.

 #### Improvements
-We still have to integrate more API clients, and plug the Executors to the frontend
+- We still have to integrate more API clients, and plug the Executors to the frontend
+- Integrate the accuracy measure into the Executor

 ---